GaiusNale/Euterpe/Readme.md

 ---

 ## Why This Project?
 This started as a fun way to explore 21 Savage’s lyrical tendencies but quickly evolved into a general-purpose word analysis tool.
-Whether you’re curious about adlibs, themes, or repetition in any artist’s lyrics, this tool has you covered.
+Whether you’re curious about adlibs, themes, or repetition in any artist’s lyrics,wall of text or even movie scripts this tool has you covered.

 ---